recursion/jackBeNimble/README.md

 -----------------------

-<small>*Disclaimer: Trading is risky and can have very negative effects on all sorts of things including your mind and bank account.
-You probably should just not trade.
-If you do trade, you are doing so at your own risk, and you should be a capable, conscientious, and competent risk manager.
+<small>*Disclaimer: Investing and/or trading are risky and can have very negative effects on all sorts of things including your mind and bank account.
+You probably should just not do it.
+If you do, you are doing so at your own risk, and you should be a capable, conscientious, and competent risk manager.
 Neither I nor this software is in anyway responsible for anything that happens to you, your bank account, your computer, anyone you know, or even your dog,  at any time, for any reason.*</small>

 ----------------------